RED-NOMAD7/dnd/content/Enemies/Convergence/Convergence Atlas.md

 ### Description:

-The **Convergence Atlas** stands as the ultimate symbol of brute force and impenetrable defense within the Convergence.
+The **Convergence Atlas** stands as the ultimate symbol of brute force and impenetrable defence within the Convergence.
 Towering over most units at nearly 9 feet, it moves slowly but with undeniable power.
-Its white segmented armor is heavily reinforced with black struts, designed to withstand the most devastating of attacks.
+Its white segmented armour is heavily reinforced with black struts, designed to withstand the most devastating of attacks.
 Pulsing red lights run along the seams of its plating, indicating the immense energy contained within its frame.

 Unlike its lighter counterparts, the Atlas is built for direct confrontation.
 Equipped with a massive plasma cannon integrated into one arm and a reinforced hammer-like limb for melee combat, it can obliterate both infantry and armoured vehicles alike.
 Its angular head, with the iconic red visor strip, radiates cold focus as it locks onto targets with deadly precision.